- How Your Life Insurance Can Save Your Pets From Neglect in 2017

-There are no agencies that provide life insurance for pets, but plenty that provide pet health insurance, including the American Society for Prevention of Cruelty to Animals.
+While there may not be agencies that provide life insurance for pets, there are plenty which provide pet health insurance, among them, the American Society for Prevention of Cruelty to Animals.

-“Lots of people have different options as to where they put their funds,” said Tricia Clements, legal assistant at Lane & Karlo, LLP, a law firm specializing in estate planning, and, most recently, pet trusts.
+“Lots of people have different options as to where they put their funds,” says Tricia Clements, legal assistant at Lane & Karlo, LLP, a law firm specializing in estate planning.
+Clements’ firm has recently begun to offer “pet trusts.”

-Most trusts work by having a trustee appointed to manage and allocate the funds to their designated recipients.
-For a pet trust, this would mean establishing a trustee, appointing a caregiver for the animal, and creating a system of checks and balances to make sure your favorite animal is cared for properly.
+As most trusts function by having a trustee appointed to manage and allocate the funds to their designated recipients, for a pet trust, a trustee is appointed as a caregiver for the animal.
+This arrangement creates a system of checks and balances to make sure your pet is cared for properly.

 “There are numerous options to fund a pet trust.
-For example, somebody may have a life insurance policy and name the [pet] trust a partial or sole beneficiary,” Clements said.
+For example, somebody may have a life insurance policy and name the [pet] trust a partial or sole beneficiary,” Clements says.

-Another way to use your life insurance to care for your animals is to name the caregiver the sole beneficiary of your life insurance policy or make the policy a conditional gift.
-You can then possibly follow that up with specifying how the funds are to be used in your will, or have them sign a contract.
+She added that an alternative way to use your life insurance to care for your pets is to name the caregiver or trustee the sole beneficiary of your life insurance policy.
+It’s also possible to make the policy a “conditional gift” or to specify how the proceeds of your policy and funds are to be used via your will.

 “A [pet] trust has a trustee who manages the money and pays the caretaker.
 It is best to have the trustee and caretaker separate so there’s a system of checks and balances.
 The problem with making a life insurance policy conditional gift is that it cannot be enforced, so you need to be very comfortable with the person you leave this money to—you are basically giving them the money with no guarantee,” Clements said.

 - Category: Articles Library, Featured Articles, Life Insurance, Pet Insurance, Videos